exec/python-coinflip-martingale/README.md

 - Plotly (for graphing capability in `bulk_martingale.py`)
 - Faker (for generating synthetic names in `bulk_martingale.py`)

-You can install the dependencies all at once by running `pip install -r requirements.txt`.
-If you get an error about being managed by the system package manager, try running `pip install --break-system-packages -r requirements.txt`.
-Be a chad and use a virtual environment for things like this, folks.

 ## Disclaimer

 This project is intended solely for educational and simulation purposes.
 The Martingale betting strategy inherently carries high risk and should not be applied for actual betting.